 - You received all of your contributions (your investment in the contract) tax free in prior years

 If you contributed after-tax dollars to your pension or annuity, your pension payments are partially taxable.
 You will not pay tax on the part of the payment that represents a return of the after-tax amount you paid.
 This amount is your investment in the contract, and includes the amounts your employer contributed that were taxable to you when contributed.
 Partly taxable pensions are taxed under either the General Rule or the Simplified Method.
-For more information on the General Rule and Simplified Method refer to Topic 411.
-If the starting date of your pension or annuity payments is after November 18, 1996, you generally must use the Simplified Method to determine how much of your annuity payments are taxable and how much is tax free.
+For more information on the General Rule and Simplified Method, refer to Topic 411.
+If the starting date of your pension or annuity payments is after November 18, 1996, you generally must use the Simplified Method to determine how much of your annuity payments is taxable and how much is tax free.

 - Distributions made as a part of a series of substantially equal periodic payments from a qualified plan that begins after your separation from service